Tryptophan serotonin supplement benefit, side effects, dosage

 Brain serotonin may be involved as a postprandial mechanism initiated by increases in plasma tryptophan to the sum of the other large neutral amino acids Tryptophan / LNAA ratio.
 We tested whether carbohydrate drinks compared to placebo drinks increase the plasma Tryptophan / LNAA ratio and improve stress performance and mood.
 Thirty-seven healthy subjects were monitored in a double-blind placebo-controlled study for performance when continuously exposed to cold pressor stress; 2h after carbohydrate- or placebo-intake.
 Cold pressor stress significantly increased cortisol and reduced mood and cognitive performance, whereas carbohydrates significantly increased plasma Tryptophan / LNAA ratio and positively influenced performance and mood under stress.

-Tryptophan converts into serotonin
+Tryptophan converts into serotonin and melatonin

 In the body and brain, it gets converted into 5-hydroxy tryptophan (5-HTP) which then converts into serotonin, a crucial brain chemical involved in mood, appetite, impulse control and sleep.